Learn how precast concrete plants deal with environmental regulations compared to ready mix operations.

 Environmental Justice & Additionally Concerns at Precast Concrete Plants

 Here's where things start to get really localized.
 Depending on where you're located, the community, how you operate, etc., you may have additional things to stay on top of.
 One thing that we are seeing coming down the pipeline is the concept of Environmental Justice, something which has the potential to put a lot of power into the hands of your local community.
 When it comes to things like issuing and renewing permits, the community may have a larger voice than ever before.
 If you're a bad actor in town, with a spotty track record of complaints, expect pushback from your community to the point where you may not get an air permit renewed.
 No renewal means no more operations.
 Something to keep on your radar, regardless of whether it's for precast or ready mix operations or any other industrial facility for that matter!

 Environmental Regulations At Precast Plants Are Mostly The Same

 And, just like any other type of industrial operation, failure to comply with regulations can carry stiff penalties, including significant fines.
 Pay extra attention to TRI Reporting, because like I said above, the fines can be extreme.
 We've seen the USEPA fine per plant, per year that reporting wasn't completed.
-Meaning, if you have 15 facilities that haven't completed TRI Reporting for the last 10 years, you could be looking at 150 penalties.
-And, TRI Reporting fines are some of the largest possible fines the USEPA can give out.
-It's a money making center for them, and they know it, and are enforcing it.
+Meaning, if you have 15 facilities that haven't completed TRI Reporting for the last 5 years, you could be looking at 75 violations.
+And, TRI Reporting fines are some of the largest possible fines the USEPA can give out (they top out around $50,000 per violation).
+Do the math.
+It's a money-making center for them, they know it, and are enforcing it.